fosslight/fosslight_scanner/README.md

 - Refs.
     - Additional arguments for running dependency analysis.
 See the [FOSSLight Dependency Guide][fd_guide] for instructions.
     - In the case of DB URL, it is the [DB connection information to be used in FOSSLight Binary][flbindb].
+- Pattern Matching Pattern matching guide Guide for the -e Option ⚠️ Make sure to use double quotes ("") when entering values.
+Example) fosslight -e "test/abc.py" "*.jar" "test/"
+⚠️ File names and extensions are case-sensitive, so please enter them exactly as intended.

 [flbindb]: https://fosslight.org/fosslight-guide-en/scanner/etc/binary_db.html
 [fd_guide]: https://fosslight.org/fosslight-guide-en/scanner/2_dependency.html